The Trail Champions

 -

+Kristin Van Everen, Trails Coordinator.
 I recently graduated from St. Lawerence University in 2022 with a degree in Environmental Science and Biology.
 Since college I moved back to the west coast and am working remotely for FTA while living in both Spearfish SD and Whitefish.
-In my spare time you can most likely find me trail running, biking, or hanging out with my lab puppy!
+In my spare time you can most likely find me trail running, mountain biking, or hanging out with my dog Ryder!
 In the winter I am either backcountry skiing or skijoring!
 I am thrilled to be working for FTA and look forward to working more in the Whitefish community.
+Kristin is the Trails Coordinator for FTA, reach out to her with any questions or concerns @ coordinator@flatheadtrails.org

 Land Management Partners